ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The vSAN option offers customized configurations, with various options for disk type, size, and quantity:
 * Disk quantity - 2, 4, 6, 8, or 10
-* Storage disk - 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED
+* Storage disk - 960 GB SSD SED, 1.9 TB SSD SED, 3.8 TB SSD SED, or 7.68 TB SSD SED

   In addition, two cache disks of 960 GB are also ordered per host.

   3.8 TB SSD (solid-state disk) drives are supported when they are made generally available in a data center.
   {:note}
-* High Performance with Intel Optane - this option provides two extra capacity disk bays.
-This option depends on the CPU model.
+* High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of ten capacity disks.
+It's available only for vSphere 6 instances.

 #### NFS storage
 {: #vc_vcenterserveroverview-nfs-storage}